Exchange Programme for

 2. Choose your respective subspeciality and preferred training centre.
 You should indicate also your second and third choices.

-3. To upload the Application Package as one single PDF file (max.
+3. Upload the Application Package through the MyESR portal as one single PDF file (max.
 8MB).
-For details see below.

 Please note: